M005A/GestureRecognition/README.md

 # GestureRecognition

-Here's the complete Markdown-formatted README for your GitHub repository:

 # 🖐️ Real-Time Hand Gesture Recognition

 This project implements a real-time hand gesture recognition system using machine learning and computer vision, enabling interactive feedback through live webcam input.
 The system is designed for efficient real-time processing and classification, displaying gesture results and accuracy on-screen.